outdreamer/build-a-cure/docs/tasks/examples.md

 ## apply an interface to an interface

-	- apply information & physics interface to math interface
+	- apply info & physics interface to math interface

 		- math is a connecting interface of abstraction & structure bc it maps fundamental structures to abstractions
 		    - math describes info (stabilized structures)
 		    - relevant questions:
 		    	- what structures have stabilized in the math interface, so math can be applied to describe stabilized structures of math

-		- math interface as information (certainty) physics, specifying:
+		- math interface as info (certainty) physics, specifying:
 		    - what can be known/calculated & approximated
 		    - what can be predicted
 		    - what certainties can be connected using numerical relationships (like how logic specifies what inferences/conclusions can be connected)

-		    - determine what can be calculated by applying information & physics interfaces
+		    - determine what can be calculated by applying info & physics interfaces
-		      - when information doesnt exist, math cannot solve the problem
+		      - when info doesnt exist, math cannot solve the problem
-		        - with information defined as 'stabilized energy storage', at what point does the definition of information break down:
+		        - with info defined as 'stabilized energy storage', at what point does the definition of info break down:
 		          - type level interactions
 		            - gaps in the possible change ranges of symmetries
 		          - structural changes